Biltmore Wealth Management LLC Sells 32,759 Shares of iShares 7-10 Year Treasury Bond ETF (NASDAQ:IEF)

-Biltmore Wealth Management LLC lessened its holdings in iShares 7-10 Year Treasury Bond ETF (NASDAQ:IEF – Free Report) by 59.0% during the 3rd quarter, according to its most recent Form 13F filing with the SEC.
+Biltmore Wealth Management LLC decreased its position in shares of iShares 7-10 Year Treasury Bond ETF (NASDAQ:IEF – Free Report) by 59.0% during the third quarter, according to its most recent Form 13F filing with the Securities & Exchange Commission.
 The fund owned 22,755 shares of the exchange traded fund’s stock after selling 32,759 shares during the period. iShares 7-10 Year Treasury Bond ETF makes up about 1.0% of Biltmore Wealth Management LLC’s investment portfolio, making the stock its 16th largest position.
-Biltmore Wealth Management LLC’s holdings in iShares 7-10 Year Treasury Bond ETF were worth $2,084,000 at the end of the most recent quarter.
+Biltmore Wealth Management LLC’s holdings in iShares 7-10 Year Treasury Bond ETF were worth $2,084,000 at the end of the most recent reporting period.

 iShares 7-10 Year Treasury Bond ETF Increases Dividend